 Board meetings are normally convened by the Chair.
-Any director may request the Chair or the secretary to convene a meeting.
+There are at least eight Board meetings a year.
+Any director may request the Chair or the Board Secretary to convene a meeting.
 Notice of a meeting must be given to all directors in accordance with the Company's constitution.